Murray–Darling basin: Native fauna

 Historical records show that the previous abundances of fish provided a reliable food source.
 The bountiful fish became concentrated when the early stages of a flood left shallow water across the floodplain.
-Today, roughly 24 native freshwater fish and another 15-25 marine and estuarine species are existent in the basin, a very low biodiversity.
+Today, roughly 24 native freshwater fish and another 15–25 marine and estuarine species are existent in the Basin, a very low biodiversity.

 2018–2019 fish kill

-Over Christmas 2018 and January 2019 there were two mass deaths of fish in the waters of the basin, the first numbering 10,000, the second in the hundreds of thousands.
+Over Christmas 2018 and January 2019 there were two mass deaths of fish in the waters of the Basin, the first numbering 10,000, the second in the hundreds of thousands.
 Species affected were Murray cod, golden perch, silver perch and bony herring.
 Some blamed the draining of water from the Menindee Lakes by WaterNSW, with only 2.5% of the original water volume in the lakes being left; after the first fish kill, both the Department of Primary Industries (DPI) and WaterNSW blamed the ongoing drought affecting Australia, while the DPI blamed the second kill on a disruption of an algal bloom caused by a sudden fall in temperature.

 2023 fish kill

 In March 2023, millions of fish were reported dead along the Darling River at Menindee, following a heatwave.
 As the cleanup began, police attributed the cause to (naturally occurring) hypoxic blackwater.
+Initial investigations by the New South Wales Environment Protection Authority (EPA) included single water samples at six sites and were criticised as inadequate.
+Subsequently it was announced that the New South Wales government will treat the deaths as a "pollution incident", thus giving the EPA greater investigative powers; earlier testing was described as being primarily intended to ensure public safety.

 Introduced species

 Four varieties of carp were used to stock up fish dams.
 Since then they have made their way into the river systems, where they spread quite quickly.
 Human introduction, possibly by anglers using small carp illegally as live bait, has also increased their distribution.
 These fish are very mobile, breed rapidly and can survive in very shallow water and through long periods of very low dissolved oxygen content.

 Carp are a problem because they feed by sucking gravel from the riverbed and taking all the edible material off it, before returning the rest to the water.
 This stirs up all the sediment, reducing the quality of the water.
 A project for developing daughterless carp shows promise for eliminating carp from the river system.

 Cane toads have entered the upper reaches of the Darling Basin and there are several reports of individuals being found further down the system.
 Cane toads compete with native amphibians and are toxic to native carnivores.

-Phyla canescens has invaded wetlands and floodplains with heavy clay soils in the Murray–Darling basin, to the detriment of the native vegetation; the plant does best in habitats that are inundated occasionally, although it cannot compete with the grass Paspalum distichum and the sedge Eleocharis plana in more heavily inundated sites.
+Phyla canescens has invaded wetlands and floodplains with heavy clay soils in the Murray–Darling Basin, to the detriment of the native vegetation; the plant does best in habitats that are inundated occasionally, although it cannot compete with the grass Paspalum distichum and the sedge Eleocharis plana in more heavily inundated sites.